rcarrata/rcarrata.github.io/_posts/2019-08-26-ocp4_upi_installation_aws.md

 openshift-install wait-for install-complete --dir=.
 ```

 And that's it!
-You have your cluster of Openshif4 in AWS in UPI mode!!
+You have your OpenShift 4 cluster on AWS in UPI mode!!

-In the next blog post, we will see in much detail what are the following resources generated in a
+In the next blog post, we will see in much more detail what resources are generated in an
-OCP4 Install and how we can deploy in a VPC installation.
+OCP4 install and how we can deploy in a VPC installation.

 *NOTE: Opinions expressed in this blog are my own and do not necessarily reflect that of the company I work for.*